adriacabeza/adriacabeza.github.io/_posts/2024-07-12-caffeine-cache.markdown

   }
 ```

-Note that there is some clever bit manipulation happening here.
-The same happens with the method `increment` which increments the popularity of an element.
+The first time I read this I did not understand most of it.
+It required me to go over a paper and a pencil and do the bit manipulation myself.
+Moreover, the same happens with the method `increment` which increments the popularity of an element.
 Here it is a breakdown of the key steps:

-1. `blockHash = spread(e.hashCode())`: This spreads the hash code of the input element e to get a better distribution of the hash values.
+3.1. `blockHash = spread(e.hashCode())`: This spreads the hash code of the input element e to get a better distribution of the hash values.
-2. `counterHash = rehash(blockHash)`: This further rehashes the blockHash to get a different hash value, which will be used to index into the 16 different hash buckets.
+3.2. `counterHash = rehash(blockHash)`: This further rehashes the blockHash to get a different hash value, which will be used to index into the 16 different hash buckets.
-3. `int block = (blockHash & blockMask) << 3`:
+3.3. `int block = (blockHash & blockMask) << 3`:
 To understand this part, we first need to check `blockMask` and how it is created.
 It is calculated as `(table.length >> 3 ) - 1`.
 The reason why we right-shift the table length by 3 bits is because it is equivalent to divide by `8`.
 Given that each block in the `table` array contains `16` counters, and each counter is `4` bits wide, the total size of each block is `16*4=64 bits (8 bytes)`.
 This means that by right-shifting by 3, we are effectively getting the number of blocks in the table array.
 We then substract 1 to have all the possible values.
 For example, if the table length is 256, `table.length >> 3` would give us `32`; we substract one so it gives us `31`, in binary `11111`.

 Thus, by masking the `blockHash` with the `blockMask`, we ensure that the resulting blocking index is always within the range of the `table` array.

-4. Then for each iteration (0 to 3), we compute the 4 counter indices:
+3.4.
+Then for each iteration (0 to 3), we compute the 4 counter indices:
   - `int h = counterHash >>> (i << 3)`: This extracts a 8-bit value from the counterHash by right-shifting it by `i * 8 bits`.
 This gives us the hash value for the current 4-bit counter.
   - `int index = (h >>> 1) & 15`: We first perform a logical right-shift of `h` by 1 (aka divide by 2) to take the least significant bit.
 The reason why we do this is to use it later for the offset calculation.
 We then mask it with `15` (`1111` in binary) to get the 4 least significant bits.
 This gives us the counter index within the block (as there are `16` counters).
   - `int offset = h & 1`: This line calculates the offset within the `64-bit` block which is either 0 or 1.
 It does it by taking the least significant bit of the 8-bit hash value.